browniefed/blog/source/_posts/2015-07-26-react-native-animated-listview-row-swipe.markdown

   }

 ```
 We wrap our view content in `ScrollView` with `horizontal` true and `directionLockEnabeled`.
-This means you can scroll on direction, and one direction only.
+This means when you start scroll one direction it will lock that direction and not let you scroll a different way.
+In our case once you start swiping left/right you can only swipe left/right.
 Back to point 1, we have to set the height specifically here.

 This is what we have now.